Template-free search for gravitational wave events using coincident anomaly detection: Conclusion

 \section{Conclusion}

 We conclude that CoAD has potential as a template-free search for GW events.
-The current demonstration uses a small pre-cleaned dataset; the immediate next steps include adding phase information into the inputs, exploring more sophisticated triggering methods, and then extending to a year-scale dataset.
+The current demonstration uses a small pre-cleaned dataset; the next steps include adding phase information into the inputs, exploring more sophisticated triggering methods, studying dependence on event number and SNR, and ultimately deploying to a year-scale production dataset including transient noise.
 Performance could also be improved through more powerful models (e.g. leveraging pre-trained foundation models), and additional frequency filtering with improved interpretability methods.

 The parameters in this study reflect CBC search at the current Advanced LIGO.
 Two proposed projects --- the Einstein telescope \cite{maggiore2020science} and the Cosmic Explorer \cite{reitze2019cosmic} --- could increase the number of events (and thus also the signal rate) by a factor of 1000.
 Updates to Advanced LIGO could also increase the signal rate \cite{buchli2025improving}.
 In a high event-rate regime, CoAD has additional advantages: the larger number of events would make models easier to train, while simultaneously making it more difficult for alternative methods which require a background-only training set.
 A larger number of events would also unlock new possibilities in interpretability, including directly predicting physical templates.
 For example, a physics-informed neural network \cite{cai2021physics} could incorporate standard GW template matching procedures in the loss function to train the NN to output a physical template for each event.